Safuan04/tet1car/README.md

 - Explore available cars on the landing page.
 - View car details and make reservations.
 - Update their account details and profile picture.
-- Owners (specifically 'Safuan') can post new cars and manage existing listings.
+- The owner of the website can post new cars and manage existing listings.

 ## Files